-My forthcoming book, Brokering Servitude (NYU Press, Fall 2017), examines how labor markets for domestic service were shaped and governed by philanthropists, missionaries, commercial offices, and the state, and how workers responded and adjusted to attempts to restrict their freedom of movement and contract during the period from 1850 to 1924.
+As of December 2017, my book, Brokering Servitude: Migration and the Politics of Domestic Labor during the Long Nineteenth Century, is available from New York University Press (it can also be purchased on Amazon).
+Brokering Servitude examines how labor markets for domestic service were shaped and governed by philanthropists, missionaries, commercial offices, and the state, and how workers responded and adjusted to attempts to restrict their freedom of movement and contract during the period from 1850 to 1924.

 I received my PhD in History from the University of Minnesota, where I worked with Donna Gabaccia and Erika Lee.